DavouJ/code-refactoring/README.md

 ## Improving the Horiseon website by adapting its elements

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 I WANT:
-- Semantic HTML elements can be found throughout the source code
+- Semantic HTML elements to be found throughout the source code
-- HTML elements follow a logical structure independent of styling and positioning
+- HTML elements to follow a logical structure independent of styling and positioning
-- Image and icon elements contain accessible alt attributes
+- Image and icon elements to contain accessible alt attributes
-- Heading attributes fall in sequential order
+- Heading attributes to fall in sequential order
-- Title elements contain a concise, descriptive title
+- Title elements to contain a concise, descriptive title

-SO THAT the codebase that follows accessibility standards SO THAT the Horiseon site is optimized for search engines
+SO THAT the codebase follows accessibility standards SO THAT the Horiseon site is optimized for search engines

 ## Table of Contents (Optional)